lavinog/GCE-7days2die/README.md

 # GCE-7days2die
 Setup scripts for configuring and managing a 7 days to die server on Google Compute Engine

-Google gives you $300 of cloud compute resources to use for 60 days.
+Google gives you $300 of cloud compute resources to use for 1 year.

 ## GCE Setup